GatorsTerritory - Notebook: White on Nembhard, PG options; UF releases non-SEC schedule

 Notebook: White on Nembhard, PG options; UF releases non-SEC schedule

-When the Gators held their first fall practice last Wednesday for the 2020-21 season, they were without two-year starting point guard Andrew Nembhard.
+When the Gators held their first basketball practice last Wednesday for the 2020-21 season, they were without two-year starting point guard Andrew Nembhard.

 He decided to leave the program in late May and transferred to Gonzaga, where he will sit out this year.
 UF coach Mike White could sense Nembhard was looking to leave after their first conversation following last season.